 Taylor Swift attends Kansas City Chiefs, Baltimore Ravens AFC championship game

-Taylor Swift was at Baltimore's M&T Bank Stadium Sunday to cheer on boyfriend Travis Kelce as the Kansas City Chiefs take on the Baltimore Ravens in the AFC championship game.
+Taylor Swift was at Baltimore's M&T Bank Stadium Sunday to cheer on boyfriend Travis Kelce as the Kansas City Chiefs took on the Baltimore Ravens in the AFC championship game.

 Swift also attended last week's Chiefs game against the Buffalo Bills.
 Tight end Kelce scored twice during the game, with the Chiefs winning 27-24.